sebw/blog.wains.be/content/about.md

 My name is Sebastien Wains.

-I'm a solution architect at Red Hat, the leading provider of enterprise open source solutions.
+I'm a solution architect / technical presales at Red Hat, the leading provider of enterprise open source solutions.

 My background is mostly infrastructure but I'm interested in helping organizations in their DevSecOps journeys.